 For more than 40 years, Major League Baseball has had a home in Dunedin.
 Chosen as the Spring Training home for the expansion Toronto Blue Jays in 1977, Dunedin has served as a proud host of Major League Spring Training ever since.
 Over four decades later, the Blue Jays are the only Major League franchise to have never changed where they play their Spring Training baseball.

-In early 2019, construction began on a newly renovated stadium that will continue to be home to the Toronto Blue Jays Spring Training and the Dunedin Blue Jays under a new 25-year lease agreement between the Blue Jays, the City of Dunedin, Pinellas County and the state of Florida.
-The new ballpark is slated to open for the 2020 Spring Training season.
+In early 2019, construction began on TD Ballpark that will continue to be home to the Toronto Blue Jays Spring Training and the Dunedin Blue Jays under a new 25-year lease agreement between the Blue Jays, the City of Dunedin, Pinellas County and the state of Florida.
+TD Ballpark reopened its gates on February 24th, 2020 for the start of 2020 Spring Training season.

 Be sure to check back here throughout the year to follow along